davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: The algorithm works even if a reasonable number of nodes crash.

 With these requirements, we now know enough to say what's different between replication and consensus!
 Replication algorithms have no notion of conflict resolution; they don't need a conflict-resolution or no-decoherence property, it's fine to simply fail in the case any ambiguity is discovered.

-Replication algorithms make sense when you can structure a system so that one node is a "leader" and all other nodes are "followers;" then the leader can *replicate* its state unambiguously to followers.
-Consensus algorithms make sense when you can't have just one node be in charge, because state changes on one computer can conflict with other changes on a different computer.
+In practice, replication makes sense when you can structure a system so that one node is a "leader" and all other ndoes are "followers;" as long as every state change goes through the leader node, the leader node can *replicate* its state to followers unambiguously.
+Consensus is useful when you want to have multiple nodes changing the same state; that's when it's possible for state changes to conflict.